Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

    In this stage, `Excel` was first used, but it did not work because all the file had more over million rows, so 'R' then was used instead to process data before analyzing phase.
 2) Have you ensured your data's integrity?
+   I examined both columns' name and data structure before and after any changes that had been made during cleaning and manipulate process.
+3) What steps have you taken to ensure that your data is clean?
+   Missing and duplicate values were removed, and also the time dates data was formatted.
-3) How can you verify that your data is clean and ready to analyze?
+4) How can you verify that your data is clean and ready to analyze?
+   The processes in this section showed all cleaning and manipulate process to ensure that the data is ready to analyze.
-4) Have you documented your cleaning process so you can review and share those results?
+5) Have you documented your cleaning process so you can review and share those results?
+   The cleaning and manipulate process has been documented above with R-code.

 'Key tasks'
-[] Check the data for errors
+[x] Check the data for errors
-[] Choose your tools
+[x] Choose your tools
-[] Transform the data so you can work with it effectively [] Document the cleaning process
+[x] Transform the data so you can work with it effectively [x] Document the cleaning process

 'Deliverable'
 [x] Documentation of any cleaning or manipulation of data